 HEALTHY & FUN FRUITY FACTS

 1. Rich in Nutrients The diverse nutrient profile of honeydew is arguably its most valuable asset.
 A wedge of honeydew provides more than half the recommended daily allowance for vitamin C and has about 64 calories and 14 grams of natural fruit sugar.
-In fact, the various nutrients and plant compounds may be responsible for its many potential health benefits.
+In fact, the various nutrients and plant compounds may be responsible for their many potential health benefits.
 A 1-cup (177-gram) serving of honeydew melon provides:

 Carbs: 16 grams